-4000-4999.
-Books And Supplies

-Classroom materials to support Best First Instruction with additional classroom supplies and materials for students and teachers to support best first instruction for ELA and math (copy paper, classroom meterials-pencils, chart paper, leveled readers, manipulatives, teacher resources, copy paper etc...)
-This includes materials for the music class and STEAM class (sheet music, recorders etc...).
+Amount 15632 Source LCFF Budget Reference 4000-4999: Books And Supplies Description Classroom materials to support Best First Instruction with additional classroom supplies and materials for students and teachers to support best first instruction for ELA and math (copy paper, classroom meterials- pencils, chart paper, leveled readers, manipulatives, teacher resources, copy paper etc) This includes materials for the music class and teachers to support best first instruction for ELA and math (chart paper, leveled readers, manipulatives, teacher resources, etc...)
+This includes materials for the music class (sheet music, recorders etc...).
+This may also include technological supplies such as ink cartridges, document cameras, etc...

+STEAM class (sheet music, recorders etc...).
 This may also include technological supplies such as ink/ toner cartridges, document cameras, etc..

-DescriptionClassroom materials to support Best First Instruction with additional classroom supplies and materials for students and teachers to support best first instruction for ELA and math (chart paper, leveled readers, manipulatives, teacher resources, etc...)
-This includes materials for the music class (sheet music, recorders etc...).
-This may also include technological supplies such as ink cartridges, document cameras, etc..